Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Related Work

-\textbf{Feature extraction}.
-The steganalytic features will be extracted from the feature differences between the original mesh model and its reference version.
-Note that different steganalyzers will extract features in sundry manners.
-Yang and Ivrissimtzis \cite{LFS208} designed the first 3D steganalytic feature set named YANG208, whose components be relevant to vertex coordinates, norms in Cartesian and Laplacian coordinate systems, dihedral angle of edges and face normals.
-Li and Bors \cite{LFS52} reduced the dimension of YANG208 and considered vertex normal, Gaussian curvature, and curvature ratio.
-Eventually, a 52-dimensional feature set LFS52 was produced for steganalysis.
-Kim \emph{et al.} \cite{LFS64} considered more geometrical features, such as edge normals, average curvature, and total curvature, and they combined these new features with those of LFS52 to form a new steganalytic feature set named LFS64.
-Since the features in LFS64 are not directly related to the steganographic embedding domain, it is likely that the classifier, e.g., Fisher linear discriminant (FLD) ensemble, would not achieve an ideal steganalysis effect if these features are straightly input into it.
+\textbf{Calibrated feature extraction}.
+The calibrated steganalytic features are extracted by computing the feature difference between the original mesh and its reference.
+Importantly, different steganalyzers may extract features in distinct ways.
+Yang and Ivrissimtzis \cite{LFS208} designed YANG208, the first 3D steganalytic feature set whose components are relevant to vertex coordinates, norms in Cartesian and Laplacian coordinate systems, dihedral angles of edges, and face normals.
+Li and Bors \cite{LFS52} reduced the dimension of YANG208 and considered three additional features, i.e., vertex normal, Gaussian curvature, and curvature ratio.
+Eventually, a 52-dimensional feature set, LFS52, was produced for steganalysis.
+Kim \emph{et al.} \cite{LFS64} considered more geometric features, such as edge normals, average curvature, and total curvature, and they combined these additional features with LFS52 to create a new steganalytic feature set named LFS64.
+Since the features in LFS64 are not directly related to the embedding domain, it is likely that the classifier cannot achieve an ideal classification result if these features are directly input.
 Hence, they add a homogeneous kernel map before the training step.
-The idea of using the 3D spherical coordinate system for the steganalytic feature extraction was first proposed in \cite{LFS76}.
-After that, more edge-related geometric features were taken as additional features in \cite{ELFS124}.
-Distinct from the steganalysis algorithms presented above, Zhou \emph{et al.} \cite{NVT2021} held that embedding operations would destroy the correlations among neighborhood faces.
-From this point of view, they proposed neighborhood-level representation-guided normal voting tensor (NVT) features for 3D mesh steganalysis and combined them with LFS64 to form a new feature set NVT+.
-From the perspective of mesh calibration, Li and Bors \cite{8576574} investigated the effects of the Laplace coefficient and iteration number of the Laplacian smoothing on the steganalysis performance.
-Lately, they proposed wavelet-based analysis techniques to detect stego meshes \cite{WFS228} and achieved a remarkable improvement in detecting meshes generated by wavelet-based watermarking algorithms.
+The concept of utilizing the 3D spherical coordinate system for steganalytic feature extraction was initially suggested in LFS76 \cite{LFS76}, followed by the inclusion of further edge-related geometric features as supplementary features in ELFS124 \cite{ELFS124}.
+In contrast to the steganalysis algorithms outlined earlier, Zhou \emph{et al.} \cite{NVT2021} posited that message embedding can disrupt the interdependencies between neighboring faces.
+Based on this, they introduced neighborhood-level representation-guided normal voting tensor (NVT) features for 3D mesh steganalysis and integrated them with LFS64 to create a novel feature set named NVT+.
+Regarding mesh smoothing and normalization, Li and Bors \cite{8576574} explored how the smoothing coefficient and iteration number of Laplacian smoothing impact steganalysis performance.
+More recently, they developed a wavelet-based steganalytic feature set, WFS228, for detecting stego meshes \cite{WFS228}, which significantly enhanced their ability to detect meshes generated by wavelet-based watermarking algorithms.